Volunteering at Kol Emet

 experience, desktop publishing skills for creating print materials,

-and web design experience to help maintain the web site.
+and web design experience to help maintain and redesign the web site.

 The committee and subcommittee are open to all congregants and everyone is welcome to join to add new ideas.